jeff-zucker/solid-rest-file/README.md

 response object with appropriate status codes and headers.
 The library may be used stand-alone but is more likely to be used indirectly via rdflib and other Solid tools which support nodejs.
 </p>

-Not implemented: HEAD, OPTION and PATCH (and therefore rdflib's Updater).
+Not implemented: OPTION and PATCH (and therefore rdflib's Updater).

 **Note**: this library incorporates and extends Thomas Bergwinki's excellent [file-fetch](https://github.com/bergos/file-fetch)